bruceravel/demeter/documentation/Athena/hephaestus.rst

 -----------

 The behavior of :demeter:`hephaestus` can be configured via the preferences tool.
-This uses the same preferences tool as Athena and Artemis, although only those preference groups relevant to :demeter:`hephaestus` and to plotting are presented.
+This uses the same preferences tool as :demeter:`athena` and :demeter:`artemis`, although only those preference groups relevant to :demeter:`hephaestus` and to plotting are presented.

 Click on a group in the :quoted:`Parameters` list to open a group.
 Click on a parameter to display it in the controls on the